lunsaiance/909abuser/README.md

  ⚠️ **MAKE SURE YOU READ EVERYTHING HERE BEFORE INSTALLING** ⚠️

+IF YOU DO NOT HAVE Fab Filter Pro Q3 GO DOWNLOAD [909 ABUSER LITE](https://github.com/lunsaiance/909abuserLITE)

 909 ABUSER™️ by Lunsaiance Audio is a plugin for FLStudio's Patcher, which helps make Gabber & Hardcore Kicks in seconds!

 [909 ABUSER Kick Previews](https://on.soundcloud.com/oyCDscUWNmCGPYJKA)